Theme park managers provide a positive, enjoyable experience for customers, while meeting business aims and maintaining safety standards

 Many parks tend to be open from Easter until October/November and then close for a period during the winter for maintenance work and the installation of new rides and attractions.

 What to expect

-- Most theme parks are located in the countryside or near seaside resorts and can be found throughout the UK and Europe.
-In many areas of Europe, particularly new or expanding tourist destinations, new theme parks are being developed, especially water parks.
-Safety regulations vary between countries, so some retraining is needed for work abroad.
+- Most theme parks are located in the countryside or near seaside resorts and can be found throughout the UK, Europe and America.
+Safety regulations vary between countries.

 - Many UK, European and international parks are corporately owned, often by groups with a chain of parks or facilities, including hotels.

 - You'll be accountable for financial performance and the safety of employees and the public, tasked with maximising profit without compromising safety.

 - The job may be challenging as you'll be working in a busy, noisy, fast-moving and highly competitive environment.
 You'll have to ensure that the park is attracting sufficient numbers and achieve consistently high standards of customer service and safety.
 Tight project management deadlines are a regular feature.

 You don't need a degree or HND to become a theme park manager but a qualification in any of the following subjects may be useful: